 Don’t worry, it happens even to the most experienced of us.

-In this guide, we’ll discuss the reasons behind these performance slumps and share strategies not only to recover but also to enhance your Google Ads campaigns.
+In this guide, we’ll discuss the reasons behind these performance slumps and share strategies not only to recover but also enhance your Google Ads campaigns.

-Ad Rank determines where your ad appears in search results, which impacts its click-through rate (CTR).
-At the same time, the Quality Score evaluates the quality and relevance of your ads.
-This impacts both your ad position and cost per acquisition (CPA).
+Quality Score evaluates the quality and relevance of your ads, which impacts both your ad position and cost per acquisition (CPA).

 To counter a drop in Google Ad performance, look for any changes in your Ad Rank and Quality Score.
 Then, assess why those changes happened.

-For example, the problem could be a new algorithm update changed the criteria for the Quality Score.
+For example, the problem could be that a new algorithm update changed the criteria for the Quality Score.
 A solution is to examine the new algorithm criteria and adjust your ads to better align with it.

-Then, stay informed about algorithm changes in the future so that you can be prepared to make necessary adjustments when needed.
+Then, stay informed about algorithm changes in the future so you can be prepared to make necessary adjustments when needed.

 Additionally, a sudden drop in the performance of selected keywords or changes in user search behavior can influence Ad Rank.
 In this case, you would update the now underperforming keyword.
-Then, stay vigilant for future shifts in search patterns that may affect your chosen keywords.

 2. Level of competition